Shuvomoy/blog/_posts/2020-03-21-how_to_create_a_simple_package_in_julia.md

 comments: true
 ---

+> Thomson's Rule for First-Time Telescope Makers: *"It is faster to make a four-inch mirror then a six-inch mirror than to make a six-inch mirror."*

 In this blog, we discuss how to create a simple package in `Julia` that computes the proximal operator of a convex quadratic function.
 The goal is just to illustrate how to create a structured solver package, the code underlying the solver is very inefficient.
 Let us call our package `TestPackage`. <!-- more -->

 We will go through the following 6 steps in order to create a fully functioning package in Julia: